lae0901/vscode-vue-webview-problem/readme.md

 # demo app. vscode-vue-webview-problem

+This app was coded to illustrate a problem I am having using vue.js in a vscode extension webview.
+I want to use vue.js in the webview page.
+It looks like vue.js loads correctly.
+The vue.js mounted method runs.
+But vue.js does not do its thing and render HTML on the web page.

 How to use vue.js within a vscode extension webview?

-This extension app illustrates the problem.
-Why does vue.js not render in the webview iframe?
-Note that vue.js runs without error.
-The mounted function runs the console.log statement.
-Only nothing is rendered in the webview page.
+Is the problem because the webview runs within an iframe?

 **To run this extension:**
 * download to your PC